chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 * Banner-Sworn requires that you have marked a bond with a leader or faction.
 If you have an appropriate background bond, or have made the Forge a Bond move with a leader or faction, you may add the asset.
 * Battle-Scarred requires that you are maimed.
 If you have marked the debility, you may add the asset.
-* Ritualist requires that you Fulfill Your Vow in service to an elder mystic, and Forge a Bond to train with them.
-Once you’ve done that, you may add the asset.

 For assets without a requirement, you should consider the narrative justification when you add it to your character.
 What have you done to gain these abilities?
 How have your goals changed to support this new focus?
 Make your selection meaningful in the context of your story.